max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 			mixToSnap (optional) [bool]
 ) : AudioComponent
 	Plays a sound on a new (temporary) AudioComponent, which allows multiple plays simultaneously without the audio clipping when it restarts.
 	This function returns the AudioComponent!
-But be careful, the instance of this component will be removed when done playing
+But be careful, the instance of this component will be removed when done playing.
+	Does not work on Spectacles.